In Data Inputs, "Data Groups" now replaces "Type."

 If you want to compare multiple data inputs for the same asset, you need a unique name for each data input “Data Group” within an asset.
 This will allow you to compare data inputs across assets with the same “Data Group” when viewing an Asset Report.

 If you get an “Data Validation Error,” this means you have the same “Data Group” name for more than one data input for the same asset.
+See below for steps to resolve.

 - A customer has 4 data inputs assign to 2 assets that show current/amp measurements: